David Paisley: Personal life

 Paisley is a vegetarian.
 He was voted 'Britain's sexiest man' by readers of Gay Times magazine in 2003.
 In 2021, SNP MP Joanna Cherry alleged he had defamed her on Twitter, though he denied this and Cherry did not take the matter to court.

-In March 2021 Paisley was nominated for '"Awesome" Ally of the Year' by Diva magazine.
-In May 2021 Paisley was nominated for '"Celebrity" of the Year' at the National Diversity Awards.
-In June 2021 he was announced as a winner of the Attitude Pride Awards 2021.
-In August 2021 he was shortlisted for the "Community Champion Award" at the Proud Scotland Awards.
+In March 2021, Paisley was nominated for "Awesome" Ally of the Year by Diva magazine.
+In May 2021, Paisley was nominated for '"Celebrity" of the Year' at the National Diversity Awards.
+In June 2021, he was announced as a winner of the Attitude Pride Awards 2021.
+In August 2021, he was shortlisted for the "Community Champion Award" at the Proud Scotland awards.

-Paisley declared in August 2021 that he would move from Scotland as he "no longer feels safe".
+Paisley declared in August 2021 that he would move from Scotland as he "no longer feels safe" after being doxed.